xyulex/wp-expiretags/README.md

 #Expire tags
 Contributors: xyulex
-Tags: expire, tags
+Tags: expire,expiration,tags,plugin,post
 Requires at least: 3.0
 Stable tag: trunk
-Tested up to: 4.1
+Tested up to: 4.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-*Description*
+##Description
 Expire tag allow to expire your tag on a date basis.
 The tag will not be associated to your content but the tag will not be removed.